python-cffi/cffi/doc/source/index.rst

   (ctypes_ works at the ABI level, whereas `native C extensions`_ work at the API level.)

-* This is not `weave`_: it's the other way around.
-Weave is about writing some C code to execute inline in the Python program; in CFFI you write the *declarations* in C syntax but the execution of your program is in Python.

 * We try to be complete.
 For now some C99 constructs are not supported, but all C89 should be, including macros (and including macro "abuses", which you can `manually wrap`_ in saner-looking C functions).